lucidlayer/traceform/code-to-ui-mapper/local-bridge-server/README.md

 # Code-to-UI Mapper - Local Bridge Server

+**DEPRECATED:** This standalone server is no longer required.
+Its functionality has been integrated directly into the `code-to-ui-mapper-vscode-extension`.
+Please install the VS Code extension from the Marketplace instead of running this server manually.
+The code remains here for reference purposes.

+---

 This Node.js application acts as a simple WebSocket server, bridging communication between the VS Code extension and the browser extension components of the Code-to-UI Mapper toolchain.

 ## Features